 All new businesses need to think carefully about where they spend money, and, more importantly, where they can save it.
 There are some things you can do yourself to cut costs as a new business; working from home as opposed to renting an expensive office, engaging freelancers instead of full time staff, or hiring IT equipment rather than buying it, for example.

 Other things, however, really ought to be outsourced to specialists.
 When you start out, you need to be sure that you are producing sharp, engaging content from the outset.
 Your website needs to be easy to navigate with your product or service clearly explained on the homepage.
 Your marketing material needs to get straight to the point in an interesting and engaging way.
-Unless your business is communications, these jobs should be outsourced to communications professionals, who can take the burden off you.
+Unless your business is communications, these jobs can be outsourced to communications professionals, who can take the burden off you.

 Once your site and marketing material is up together, it’s time for you to go public.
 Engaging a PR team, with contacts within your target media, will result in your new business getting noticed by the right people, and it is the job of your PR team to manage the way your brand is perceived by them.
 Whenever you see an article about a new product or business, the odds are there is a PR team behind it, crafting the messages to ensure their clients’ voice is heard.

 Many start-ups today are also keen to get themselves a good social media following – and quite rightly so.
 There is still room for traditional PR for SMEs, but that doesn’t mean that new businesses should shy away from social media platforms.
-Almost all PR agencies today have a social media specialist on their team, who can advise on tactic and run feeds on their clients’ behalf.
+Almost all PR agencies today have a social media specialist on their team, who can advise on tactics and run feeds on their clients’ behalf.

 You’ve taken the plunge and launched a business – already you have shown the courage that many others haven’t yet found.
 Communication from this point is vital: if you have an amazing product, make sure it’s heard about in all the right places, in all the right ways.